merc1er/huffman-coding-python/README.md

 [Wikipedia link](https://en.wikipedia.org/wiki/Huffman_coding)

-This is a school assignment, can be optimzed.
+This is a school assignment, can be optimized.